beancount/docs/docs/settlement_dates_in_beancount.md

 >
 > You are a cash method, calendar year taxpayer.
 You sold stock at a gain on December 30, 2013.
 According to the rules of the stock exchange, the sale was closed by delivery of the stock 4 trading days after the sale, on January 6, 2014.
 You received payment of the sales price on that same day.
 Report your gain on your 2013 return, even though you received the payment in 2014.
 The gain is long term or short term depending on whether you held the stock more than 1 year.
 Your holding period ended on December 30.
 If you had sold the stock at a loss, you would also report it on your 2013 return.

+Anonymous comment:

+    The German tax authorities may give you a choice of which date to use.
+That's why I'm paying attention to how you do it.
+Gnucash can apparently "almost" use settlement dates, but according to the documentation it seems to do it badly if at all.

 ### Threads<a id="threads"></a>

 -   [<u>An interesting "feature by coincidence"</u>](https://groups.google.com/d/msg/ledger-cli/ooxbPVRinSs/ymkRCerhxjcJ)

 -   [<u>First Opinions, Coming from Ledger</u>](https://groups.google.com/d/msg/beancount/z9sPboW4U3c/UfJbIVzwmpMJ)

+Budgeting:

+> *Martin Blais - /Jul 1, 2014*
+>
+> *Can someone who uses this feature in Ledger provide an example of how you're using this?*
+>
+> *John Wiegley - Jul 1, 2014*
+>
+> *I'm not sure I've ever tried using the features in combination, actually.*
+>
+> *Martin Blais - Jul 1, 2014*
+>
+> *Thanks John.
+I'm going to try to put together a more specific example to solve the settlement date problem and try to understand it better.*
+>
+> *John Wiegley - Jul 1, 2014*
+>
+> *I originally wanted auxiliary dates to help with budgeting (so that bank amounts in one month could be set against a budget from the immediately preceding or following month, as need be), but I must say that since I do not do much budgeting now, I simply never use them.
+They are indeed useful for that one case though.*
+>
+> *Martin Blais - Jul 1, 2014*
+>
+> *Interesting, thanks for the context, I'll update the doc.*
+>
+> *Budgeting still eludes me a bit; like you, I don't really do it myself, but when I think about it, it seems like there are two cases: (1) a "goal" case whereby unused amounts don't carry over between months (if monthly), and (2) a case where unused amounts can be carried over and used to offset another month which, if I understand correctly, is the use case you're referring to.*
+>
+> *(1) is easy to implement with a new directive (that's my current plan) that just spits our warnings when sums bust constraints.*
+>
+> *(2) eludes me.
+I think it's something that would require a set of parallel accounts.
+I haven't thought of an elegant solution to this yet.*
+>
+> *I will fork this into another proposal doc, this is another discussion.*